douglasday/douglasday.github.io/index.md

 title: "Douglas Day's Blog"
 ---

-This is a place where I talk about what I'm learning.
+A place where I talk about what I'm learning.

 <nav>
   {% for item in site.data.navigation %}